 To visit the Colosseum you need to buy a ticket, and you can do it in two ways:

-- Either buy it on the spot, which we do not recommend, because the Colosseum is visited daily by around 30,000 visitors and you could wait hours in a row for a ticket.
-The ticket price for 2020 is € 16 for an adult and € 2 discounted (European Union citizens aged 18 to 25) and is sold at the box office, right before entering the Colosseum.
+- Either buy it on the spot, which we do not recommend, because the Colosseum is visited daily by around 30,000 visitors and you could wait hours in the line for a ticket.
+The ticket price for 2020 is € 16 for an adult and € 2 discounted ticket for European Union citizens aged 18 to 25 what is sold at the box office, right before entering the Colosseum.

 - Or another option is to buy a ticket online and thus avoid long waits in line before entering.
 The price of this ticket is increased by an entrance fee of € 2, so the ticket will cost you a total of € 18.
 But it is necessary to buy it for a specific day and hour.